DontBaguMe/IoGR/README.md

 The <a href="https://emotracker.net/download/">IoGR EmoTracker</a> is now live!

-#### The .exe package
-The executable has been verified to work on Windows, Linux and Wine.

-NOTE: It is common for the randomizer program to be flagged as a virus in Windows Defender.
-This is a known issue for many programs that have been compiled in Pyinstaller, and a ticket has been submitted for this program in particular.
-In the meantime, you can <a href="https://support.microsoft.com/en-us/help/4028485/windows-10-add-an-exclusion-to-windows-security">create an exclusion</a> for the folder to which you extract the IoGR program files.

-#### the .py package
-For non-Windows user with Python 2.7 installed, use the "py" package and run the "iogr.py" script to execute the randomizer interface.

 ### Creating a Randomized ROM
-For the randomizer to function, you must ensure that "iogr.exe" or "iogr.py" is run from the same directory that also contains the "bin" directory (as well as "iogr.ico" or "iogr.png" for the .exe).
-It is recommended that a copy of the US version of the Illusion of Gaia ROM also exist within this directory, to make browsing within the user interface more convenient.
-The name of the ROM file does not need to adhere to a standard format.

-Running "iogr.exe" or "iogr.py", inputting the desired settings, and hitting "Generate ROM" will create a randomized ROM (as well as a spoiler log) in the same directory as your original ROM file.
+Uploading a US Illusion of Gaia ROM, inputting the desired settings, and hitting "Generate ROM" will allow you to download a randomized ROM (as well as a spoiler log).
 The original file will remain intact.

 ### Randomizer Settings
 Below are explanations of the various settings of the randomizer.

+#### Seed
+This is a non-negative integer value that initializes the randomization algorithm.
+Generating randomizers with the same seed and randomizer settings will produce identical games.

 #### Difficulty
 There are four difficulty settings: Easy, Normal, Hard, and Extreme.
 The difficulty chosen affects the following game mechanics:
 - Enemies: Enemies scale in strength with each difficulty mode.